RagnarB83/ash-documentation/docs/molcrys.rst

 If the atoms in the unitcell are correct then the problem is more likely to do with the default connectivity parameters not being general enough for the system.
-Start by playing around with the tol parameter, try values between 0 to 0.5 The scaling parameter can also be used, though often less useful.
+Start by playing around with the tol parameter, try values between 0 to 0.5 The scaling parameter can also be used, though often it is less useful.
 Often, modifying the covalent radius of an element (see above example for Na+) works well.